angular/angular/aio/content/guide/aot-compiler.md

 Rollup tree shaking reduces code size considerably.
 Minification makes it smaller still.
 This cookbook relies on the _uglify_ Rollup plugin to minify and mangle the code.
-Add the following to the `plugins` array:
+It was activated by adding the following to the `plugins` array:

 <code-example path="aot-compiler/rollup-config.js" region="uglify" title="rollup-config.js (CommonJs to ES2015 Plugin)" linenums="false">
 </code-example>